Ahercode/alx-higher_level_programming/README.md

-# Let's take tour into Python
+# Let's a take tour into Python
 ``Hi there, my name is Philip.
 I welcome you to my Repo``

 ## Learning Objectives